ReVanced/revanced-branding/README.md

 ### ©️ Copyrighted status

 The ReVanced logo, brand name, and identity are copyrighted.
-These brand assets are not covered by the GPL software license used in ReVanced GitHub repositories.
+These brand assets are not covered by the GPL software distribution license found in any ReVanced GitHub repositories.

-Use of the ReVanced name, logo, or similarly derived branding elements is permitted only under the terms outlined in this document.

-### ⚠️ Restricted brand usage

 The ReVanced logo, brand name, and identity may never be used in connection with: